SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 **Overview**

-Allows deletion of a str data shapefile from the server based on the LUID.
+Allows deletion of an STR shapefile from the server based on the LUID.

 **Endpoint Details**